stakater/kubestackplus-docs/content/legal-documents/gtc.md

 1. **Scope of Services**

-    1. The scope of services provided by STAKATER is determined by the specific details outlined in the contractual orders, service descriptions, and relevant [Service Level Agreements (SLAs)](sla.md).
+    1. The scope of services provided by STAKATER is determined by the specific details outlined in the statmenet of work / contractual orders.

-    1. Both Parties agree to collaborate on related activities and, pursuant to statements of work [Service Level Agreements (SLAs)](sla.md) to this Agreement.
+    1. Both Parties agree to collaborate on related activities pursuant to the statements of work to this Agreement.

     1. Any services provided by STAKATER under this Agreement shall be known as the "**Services**".